KnownSubset/CSE559-FaceDetector/readme.markdown

 In the training phase, using the generated rectangle, I determined its response against all of the faces and nonfaces.
 The more images that it correctly identified will give it a higher score.
 After the training phase determines the features that have the best scores, I combined them into a single feature.

+There are more noval approaches to learning classifier than the approach I took to learning the classifier.
+If I had more time I would go back and correctly implement the Ada-Boost that was metioned in the paper, as I would expect to generated better classifiers from these learning functions.

 Here are some examples of the best classifiers:

 Here are some examples of the worst classifiers:

+* Training Pseudo-code

+    ```matlab
+    %faces & nonfaces are already available
+    FINALFEAT = [];
+    FINALTHRESH = [];
+    for numFeats = 1:100
+        for jx = 1:20
+            FEAT = generate_feature;                  % make a random feature.
+            scores = allFaces' * FEAT(:);             % compute its score for all faces.
+            thresholdList = linspace(min(scores),max(scores),1000);  % make 1000 thresholds.
+            for ix = 1:1000
+                % compute classification result with this threshold
+                classifierResult = sign(scores-thresholdList(ix));
+                % compute "weighted" score for each face (classifier score is the sum of these weighted scores)
+                tempScorce = sum(classifierResult .* desiredClassification .* weights);
+                if (better than pervious score)
+                    cThresh = thresholdList(ix);
+                end
+            end
+            % go back and get classification for the best threshold you found.
+            weakClassifier = sign(scores-cThresh);
+            % recompute how good that actually was.
+            weakClassifierScore = sum(weakClassifier .* desiredOut .*weights);
+            % if better than we've seen so far, then save it.
+            if weakClassifierScore > bestWeakClassifierScore
+                bestWeakClassifierScore = weakClassifierScore;
+                FINALFEAT(:,:,numFeats) = FEAT;
+                FINALTHRESH(numFeats) = cThresh;
+            end
+        end
+        % now, let's update the weights of the samples.
+        weights = weights .* exp(-desiredClassification .* weakClassifier);
+        % normalize the weights or they'll go crazy.
+        weights = weights./sum(weights(:));
+    end
+    ```

 ###Classification
 Once all the features have been generated from the training phase, these features can be ran against any image to detect the faces.
 Each 24x24 square of the image is ran against the set of features, just as all the faces were during the training phase.
 A problem occurs when the same face appears in multiple rectangle as demonstrated with these images: